jxnl/blog/docs/writing/posts/writing-tweet.md

 # Anatomy of a Tweet

-> The last two posts were hard to write, so this one is easy, but it gets my words in for the day.
-This is the equivalent of not wanting to miss a gym day and just walking the elliptical for 25 minutes better than nothing.

 The goal of this post is basically to share what I have learned about writing a tweet, how to think about writing a hook, and a few comments on how the body and the cta needs to retain and reward the user.
 Its not much, I've only been on twitter for about 6 month.

 <!-- more -->